pwmt/zathura/README.md

 man pages won't be built.
 For building the HTML documentation, `doxygen`, `breathe` and `sphinx_rtd_theme` are needed in addition to `Sphinx`.

 The use of `libseccomp` to create a sandboxed environment is optional and can be disabled by configure the build system with `-Dseccomp=disabled`.
-The sandbox will by default be set to "normal" mode, which should not interfere with the normal operation of zathura.
+The sandbox will by default be disabled if even support during build was enabled.
 For strict sandbox mode set `sandbox strict` in zathurarc.
 Strict sandbox mode will reduce the available functionality of zathura and provide a read only document viewer.

 Installation
 ------------